Japan to consider early approval for Shionogi COVID-19 pill

 Shionogi plans to expand the current trial to include patients with moderate symptoms as part of a late-stage trial and start a global trial later this month.

-Prime Minister Kishida told a televised parliamentary committee meeting that provided the drug’s safety and efficacy are confirmed by clinical trials, “we would like to review it promptly.”
+Prime Minister Kishida told a parliamentary committee meeting Monday that provided the drug's safety and efficacy are confirmed by clinical trials, "we would like to review it promptly."

 Teshirogi said Shionogi would primarily roll out supply in Japan to start with, but it then plans to boost production to supply enough pills for 10 million people annually from the new fiscal year starting in April.